carpentries-incubator/machine-learning-novice-sklearn/_episodes/05-dimensionality-reduction.md

 teaching: 10
 exercises: 10
 questions:
-- "How do we apply machine learning techniques to data with higher dimensions?
+- How do we apply machine learning techniques to data with higher dimensions?
 objectives:
 - "Recall that most data is inherently multidimensional."
 - "Understand that reducing the number of dimensions can simplify modelling and allow classifications to be performed."